GaloisInc/cryptol/docs/Syntax.md

 A `newtype` declaration declares a new named type which is defined by a record body.
 Unlike type synonyms, each named `newtype` is treated as a distinct type by the type checker, even if they have the same bodies.
-Moreover, types created by a `newtype` declartion will not be members of any typeclasses, even if the record defining their body would be.
+Moreover, types created by a `newtype` declaration will not be members of any typeclasses, even if the record defining their body would be.
 For the purposes of typechecking, two newtypes are considered equal only if all their arguments are equal, even if the